Finder: Searching for Files

 ->files('*.php'); // plus all PHP files

-You can use wildcards *, **, ? and [...] in the mask.
-You can even specify in directories, for example src/*.php will search for all PHP files in the src directory.
+You can use wildcards *, **, ?, and [...] in the mask.
+You can even specify directories in the mask; for example, src/*.php will find all PHP files in the src directory.

 The default search directory is the current directory.
-You can change this by using the in() and from() methods.
-As you can see from the method names, in() searches only the current directory, while from() searches its subdirectories too (recursively).
+You can change this using the in() and from() methods.
+As the method names suggest, in() searches only within the specified directory, while from() searches its subdirectories as well (recursively).
 If you want to search recursively in the current directory, you can use from('.').

-These methods can be called multiple times or you can pass multiple paths to them as arrays, then files will be searched in all directories.
-If one of the directories does not exist, a Nette\UnexpectedValueException is thrown.
+These methods can be called multiple times, or you can pass multiple paths as an array; files will then be searched in all specified directories.
+If any of the specified directories do not exist, a Nette\UnexpectedValueException is thrown.

 Finder::findFiles('*.php')